William’s Den North Cave

 It took some effort on my part to encourage the children to leave their dam and bridge building at the water activity area to go and explore inside.
 They were delighted they did though.
 Inside is awesome!
 Again, its like a child with a fabulous imagination has drawn a picture of their dream indoor play area.
 And a fairy godmother disguised as a genius architect/builder has created it.

 It is beautiful to look at, a real work of art.
-It is large enough for adults to accompany their children if they wish, without fear of getting stuck in tunnels ( is it only me that has happened to?)
+It is large enough for adults to accompany their children if they wish, without fear of getting stuck in tunnels ( is it only me that this has happened to?)

 Everything about William’s Den is welcoming and family friendly.
 Even this ” Rules ” sign is delightful to read and puts you at ease and more than comfortable to ask for help if you need anything from one of the jolly staff members.
 Its very safety conscious without being harsh or scary.